Video courtesy of ther2h.com. Pick up their audio guide before you drive the Road to Hana.

 The Road to Hana is a twisty, beautiful road that runs along the coast of Hawaii connecting travelers from Maui to the small town of Hana.
 Explorers have the opportunity to view breathtaking cliffs, beaches, waterfalls and tons of rainforest along the way.
 Although the drive is notorious for its sharp turns and somewhat dangerous one-lane bridges, a smart driver who takes his or her time should be perfectly safe on this exciting journey.

 The objective of this drive is not simply just to arrive at the beautiful coastal town of Hana, but to enjoy many sights and experiences along the way.
 For an unforgettable drive, we recommend planning a full day for the journey and staying in the gorgeous town for at least a few days afterwards.
 Here are a few tips for maximizing your journey through the Road to Hana:

-- Stay in Hana- Hana is small, remarkable and off the beaten path.
+- Stay in Hana – Hana is small, remarkable and off the beaten path.
 If you wish to steer clear of the tourist hustle and bustle, we recommend staying for at least a few nights.
 Travaasa Hana offers an array of cultural activities; Try a Hula lesson, Throw Net Fishing Tour or go horseback riding along the water.
-Without a doubt, a few nights stay in Hana will allow you to experience of the real Hawaii you have always dreamed of.
+Without a doubt, a few nights stay in Hana will allow you the experience of real Hawaii you have always dreamed of.